destination

 • Accommodation: Comfortable twin-share rooms throughout; Single rooms available for an additional cost.

-• Transport: Air-conditioned vehicles, tuk-tuks, scenic train ride, safari jeeps, and speedboats.
+• Transport: Air-conditioned vehicles, tuk-tuks, scenic train ride & safari jeeps.

 • Guiding: Experienced English-speaking national guide in Sri Lanka.